Things To Know About Anwar Ibrahim, Malaysia's New Prime Minister

 Things to know about Malaysia’s 10th prime minister Anwar Ibrahim:

-Ahead of the 15th General Elections (GE15), he declared his assets of RM11.17 million.
+Ahead of the 15th General Elections (GE15), he declared his assets of RM11.17 million (S$3.6 million).
 In a bid for political transparency, he encouraged other leaders to follow suit.

 Farid Kamil is set to play Anwar Ibrahim in an upcoming movie